ucl-cssb/cneta/README.md

 Please see run-sveta.sh to learn how to set different parameters

 ## Input
-* --epop Ne: Ne is used to scale the tree height so that the branch length is measured in the unit of year, by multipling each branch length with Ne.
+* --epop Ne: Ne (effective population size) is used to scale the tree height so that the branch length is measured in the unit of year, by multiplying each branch length with Ne.

-* --tiff delta_t: On the initial tree, the tip nodes have the same time.
+* --tiff delta_t: The tip nodes of an initial tree may have the same time.
 This parameter can be used to introduce different times at the tip nodes.
 The terminal branches are increased by random multiples of delta_t.
 The maximum multiple is the number of samples.

 * --cn_max cn_max: The maximum copy number allowed in the program depends on the heap space.